Skip to main content

 Vitamin B6 contributes to the regulation of hormonal activity.

-A source of vitamin B6 contains at least 15% of the significant amount 1.4 mg vitamin B6 per day.
+A vitamin B6 source contains at least 15% of the significant amount 1.4 mg vitamin B6 per day.

 Vitamin C

-Vitamin C contributes to the normal function of the immune system during and after intense physical exercise, provided an additional 200 mg is consumed daily beyond the recommended intake.
+Vitamin C contributes to normal function of the immune system during and after intensive physical exercise, if in addition to the recommended daily dose of vitamin C, 200 mg are taken daily.

-Vitamin C contributes to normal collagen formation for the normal function of blood vessels.
+Vitamin C contributes to normal collagen formation for normal function of blood vessels.

-Vitamin C contributes to normal collagen formation for the normal function of bones.
+Vitamin C contributes to normal collagen formation for normal function of bones.

-Vitamin C contributes to normal collagen formation for the normal function of cartilage.
+Vitamin C contributes to normal collagen formation for normal function of cartilage.

-Vitamin C contributes to normal collagen formation for the normal function of gums.
+Vitamin C contributes to normal collagen formation for normal function of gums.

-Vitamin C contributes to normal collagen formation for the normal function of skin.
+Vitamin C contributes to normal collagen formation for normal function of skin.

-Vitamin C contributes to normal collagen formation for the normal function of teeth.
+Vitamin C contributes to normal collagen formation for normal function of teeth.

-Vitamin C contributes to normal functioning of the nervous system.
+Vitamin C contributes to normal function of the nervous system.

 Vitamin C contributes to normal psychological function.